-Exactly 100 years have passed since the signing of the Treaty of Rawalpindi which, in 1919, sanctioned the independence of Afghanistan from Great Britain.
+More than a century has passed since the signing of the Treaty of Rawalpindi which, in 1919, sanctioned the independence of Afghanistan from Great Britain.
 More than thirty years ago the last Soviet soldier left Afghanistan after a decade of occupation, and until today the country has known only conflict, terror and instability.
 For the past three decades the population has endured a long civil war, an oppressive Taliban regime, another conflict in 2001 and heard an endless number of announcements about reconstruction plans, troop surges, exit strategies, peace conferences and political deals which would finally bring peace to the exhausted Asian country.

 The government is fighting a war with an army that it can’t seem to build fast enough: almost more soldiers are killed every year than new recruits complete training.
 The enemy is an insurgency that has control over 60 per cent of the territory.
 And the insurgency is split between groups – several Taliban factions and Daesh – which fight for territory among themselves, and whose weapon of choice is a suicide attack.